bgunlp/qpl/README.md

 The modules are:

 - Dataset creation, going from the original [Spider](https://yale-lily.github.io/spider) dataset to QPL
-- QPL parser server
+- QPL parser server (PICARD)
 - Evaluation scripts
-- Jupyter notebooks for fine-tuning and QPL generation
+- Scripts for fine-tuning and QPL generation